 CBT is a form of psychotherapy, and like any other psychotherapy, it’s most effective when led by a licensed therapist.
 That said, cognitive journaling certainly has value.
 It can help you understand your negative thought patterns and place you on a path to a more joyful life.

-What do you think, cool cats?
+What do you think, friends?
 Are you going to give it a whirl?
 If so, I'd love to hear from you in the comments below.

 Comments will be approved before showing up.